jameslamb/conference-notes/ODSC/odsc-west-2016.md

 - firm: Intel
 - the next stage after prescriptive analytics: "cognitive analytics"
 	- develop systems to ask the right question based on context
-- "the science of artifical intelligence is the science of data"
+- "the science of artificial intelligence is the science of data"
 - the value of our skillsets to corporations is increasing
 - Deep Learning:
-	- field moving from feature engineering to toplogy engineering and network design
+	- field moving from feature engineering to topology engineering and network design
 - autonomous vehicles need to:
 	- recognize where they are on the road
 	- recognize presence of objects